 The smallest value we have seen up to this point is that of the quarter note (crotchet), which lasts for a whole beat.
 Of course, there are symbols for notes of shorter duration.

 Here you can see symbols that take a half (50%) or a fourth (25%) of a beat:

 notes for each beat.

 these for each beat.

-It is common practice to beam together the flags of eighth notes and sixteenth notes that are part of the same beat, in order to facilitate reading.
+It is common practice to beam together the flags of eighth notes and sixteenth notes that are part of the same beat to facilitate reading.

 Let's take a look at a musical example using these note values.
 Note how eighth notes and sixteenth notes are beamed together:

 There are shapes for even shorter values than that of the sixteenth note.
 Please visit the Reference Section for more information.

 Translated by Dan Román, revised by Sue Talley.